Separation of time scales and direct computation of weights in deep neural networks

-\dropcap{I}n deep neural networks\footnote{By neural network, we exclusively mean feed-forward perceptron models.} (DNNs), the number of layers is a major factor in determining the training time and the amount of training data required.
-While training within each layer can be parallelized using GPUs and other hardware, the backpropagation step cannot, and needs to be performed sequentially.
-We know that lower layers capture general features in the data, and as we go deeper, the higher layers become more specific to the labels \cite{yosinski2014transferable}.
-Thus, the following question arises: Can we analytically derive the features that become the weights of the low-lying layers?
+\dropcap{A}rtificial Neural Networks\footnote{By neural network, we exclusively mean feed-forward perceptron models.} are an integral component of Artificial Intelligence and are recently experiencing a surge in popularity owing to their ability to perform more and more complex and abstract tasks.
+While many factors, including cheaper computational power and big data, as well as better training algorithms \cite{goodfellow2016deep}, have contributed the revived interest in neural networks, one aspect has remained unchanged in the past fifty years: the use of gradient descent to train a neural network.
+The major change in recent years has been the ability to train ``Deep Neural Networks'' (DNN), meaning a network with a large number of layers (tens and sometimes hundreds).
+In DNN the number of layers is a major contributing factor to the computation time and the amount of data required for training.
+While training within each layer can be parallelized using GPUs and other hardware, the ``backpropagation'' step\footnote{ ``Error Backpropagation'' is the term used for the usual chain rule used in computing the gradients of the cost function.} cannot, and needs to be performed sequentially.
+Thus, the following question arises: Can the parameters of layers be derived analytically, without gradient descent?
 Doing so efficiently would eliminate the need for backpropagation to that layer and would significantly reduce training time.
-In summary, if we could derive or estimate the weights of a layer without backpropagation, we would both reduce the training time drastically, and gain better understanding of what DNNs really do.

-It is highly nontrivial to establish how the training of a deep neural network can converge into ``good'' solutions.
-Naively speaking, given the sheer number of interaction parameters between perceptrons, finding good solutions should be difficult.
-DNNs have a mathematical structure similar to a physical model called spin glass \cite{gardner1988space,barkai1990statistical,amit1985spin}, which is a system of binary nodes interacting over a random network.
-Minimizing the cost function in training of a DNN is equivalent to finding the ground state (minimum energy configuration) in the spin glass.
+Given their complex structure and the large number of parameters, it is highly nontrivial how the training of a deep neural network can converge into ``good'' solutions.
+Naively speaking, DNNs have a mathematical structure similar to a physical model called spin glass \cite{amit1985spin,barkai1990statistical,gardner1988space}, which is a system of binary nodes interacting over a random network.
+Minimizing the cost function when training a DNN is equivalent to finding the ground state (minimum energy configuration) in a spin glass.
 Most spin glasses, especially with random interactions, have a very rough energy landscape full of local minima, hence finding the low energy states becomes an NP hard problem.
-Thus, the question that arises here is: how do DNNs manage to converge to satisfactory solutions?
+Thus, the question is how do DNNs manage to converge to satisfactory solutions?